 • Multidimensional structure of forests.
-At least 3 main tree species at a stand.
-Mixture of conifers and broadleafs natural to Finland.
+At least 3 main tree species at a stand, where stand properties support at least three species natural to Finland.
+A Mixture of coniferous and broad-leaved species is preferred.
 Compared to pure conifers there is more sunlight at forest floor providing better conditions for understory such as blueberry and for natural regeneration.
 The structure and species composition is largely determined in the establishment and early-stage management of the stand.